 There was also the theme of analytical meaning.
-We grouped the code "The f(0) as well as the right-hand and left-hand limits of f(x) as x approach zero exists, but $f'(0) = \lim{x \to 0} \frac{f(x) - f(0)}{x - 0}$ have different values when it approaches zero from the left and the right" and "continuous because the limit value exists, but is not differentiable because its derivative values are different."
+We grouped the code "The f(0) as well as the right-hand and left-hand limits of f(x) as x approach zero exists, but $f'(0) = \lim{x \to 0} \frac{f(x) - f(0)}{x - 0}$ have different values when it approaches zero from the left state is in the second state. different values when it approaches zero from the left and the right" and "continuous because the limit value exists, but is not differentiable because its derivative values are different."
 It implied that students employ the analytic properties to investigate the problems.